 With Ferry having strong market positions in the aerospace and plastics molding industries, the company made a decision to enter the field of CNC routers for plastics and non-ferrous metals.
 It found a companion in Canton Industrial Systems (CIS), a small, but technically capable, producer of CNC routers.
 Ferry acquired CIS in 1998, changed the company name to Quintax and began to produce 3-axis and 5-axis CNC routers for the plastics, mold making and pattern making industries.
 Quintax routers can be found in many notable aerospace companies and are used by many rotational molders and thermoformers as well as foundry pattern makers.

-Quintax CNC machining centers have evolved into a superior product since the acquisition of the CIS assets, becoming a leading product of Ferry.
+Quintax CNC machining centers have evolved into a superior product since the acquisition of the CIS assets, becoming an additional product of Ferry.
 A new and innovative range of products provides faster operating speeds, increased productivity, higher accuracy and safer working environment to the users.

 We are proud members of the following organizations and associations: